Danny Boy (rapper): 1990–1992: Founding House of Pain and breakthrough

 In 1990, O'Connor got together with fellow rapper Erik Schrody (Everlast) who had just released a rap album called Forever Everlasting (1990), that did not have much success.
 O'Connor knew Schrody when he went to William Howard Taft High School in Woodland Hills, California (1984–1986), and various hip hop event they attended in their teens.
 Both of Irish descent, they decided to make a hip hop group with this identity.
 While hanging out at O'Connor's home, Schrody noticed a cassette with the title House of Pain, which was a demo of a Punk group O'Connor tried to put together.
 Schrody really liked the name and felt they should re-use as their name.
-Schrody brought in his former DJ Leor Diamant (DJ Lethal), who is actually of Latvian descent, and House of Pain was created.
+Schrody brought in his former DJ Leor Diamant (DJ Lethal) (who was actually born in Latvia) and House of Pain was created.
 While in House of Pain, O'Connor acted as the hype man, second emcee, art director and the graphic artist of the group.
 After they recorded a demo, for which O'Connor designed the cover, that created a bidding war among labels.
 The label they chose was Tommy Boy Records, who credits O'Connor's art work to have initially caught their attention.

 In 1992, they released their debut album House of Pain, subtitled Fine Malt Lyrics.
 Their first single "Jump Around" was a major hit.
 In the United States, it peaked at number 3 on the Billboard Hot 100, while reaching number 5 on the Hot Rap Songs, 13 on Rhythmic Top 40, 1 on Hot Dance Music/Maxi-Singles Sales, number 17 on the Billboard Dance Club Songs, and is certified platinum.
 O'Connor expressed regrets for not doing any writing on Jump Around, for the later royalties it could have provided him.
 At the 35th Grammy Awards, "Jump Around" got them nominated for Best Rap Performance by a Duo or Group.
 Their second single "Shamrocks and Shenanigans (Boom Shalock Lock Boom)", it peaked at 65 on the Billboard Hot 100, 75 on the Hot R&B/Hip-Hop Songs, 14 on the Dance Club Songs, and 74 on Radio Songs.
 The album peaked at 14 on the Billboard 200, 14 on the U.S. Billboard Top Current Albums, 16 on the U.S. Billboard Top R&B/Hip-Hop Albums, 14 on the U.S. Billboard Top Album Sales, and is certified platinum.
 The album was generally received as good to strong across major outlets.
 Critics highlighted its swaggering energy and dense, hard-hitting production, praising it as a solid and often exceptional entry in early 1990s hip-hop.
 Comparisons were drawn to both Licensed to Ill and traditional party-ready rap, but filtered through a working-class, Irish-American lens that gave the record its distinctive character.
 The consensus recognized its creative moments, accomplished sound, and above-average delivery that set it apart from many peers.